QubitPi/management-blogs/docs/_posts/2021-03-20-unstructured-data.md

 ## Structured Approach

-One of the structured approach is the have a [fully-denormalized](https://qubitpi.github.io/jersey-guide/2020/09/06/mysql-polymorphism.html#concrete-table-inheritance) database schema to store all 3 kinds of entity data.
+One of the structured approaches is to have a [fully-denormalized](https://qubitpi.github.io/jersey-guide/2020/09/06/mysql-polymorphism.html#concrete-table-inheritance) database schema which stores all 3 kinds of entity data.
 In this approach, data is "typed".

 There will be 3 tables each of which is created for the 3 hobbies defined above.
-The table schema will be different.

 ### Challenges